Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

-Our AAMN is a two-stage method which first localizes the actor-/action-related region proposal and then performs segmentation within the localized proposal.
+Our AAMN is a two-stage method which first localizes the actor-/action-related tube and then performs segmentation within the localized tube.
 Thus we can choose two learning strategies for AAMN: jointly learn actor-action matching and segmentation at same time, or separate learn them one-by-one.
-To compare with our main joint learning strategy, we perform two separate learning experiments, \emph{i.e.,}, `Matching+Segmentation' and `Segmentation+Matching'.
-The `Matching+Segmentation' means we first train the matching branch until convergence and then train the FCN branch for the actor segmentation.
-The `Segmentation+Matching' denotes we first train the FCN branch until convergence and then train the matching branch.
+To compare with our main joint learning strategy, we perform two separate learning experiments, \emph{i.e.}, ``M + S" and ``S + M".
+The ``M + S" means we first train the matching branch until convergence and then train the FCN branch for the actor segmentation.
+The ``S + M" denotes we first train the FCN branch until convergence and then train the matching branch.
 The experimental results with different learning strategies are shown in Table \ref{table:learning_strategy}.
 Note that the actor-action matching and segmentation branches share the same backbone of feature extractor, therefore when separately trained, the final AAMN may be bias to the actor-action matching or segmentation.
 By comparing the results in Table \ref{table:learning_strategy}, we can conclude that joint learning is helpful to avoid subtask biases and achieves best performance.